Ahdhn/RXMeshDocs/docs/rxmesh/working_with_attributes.md

 # **Working with Attributes**

-This section covers how to work with an attribute after allocation: query metadata, move/copy memory, and read/write values.
+This section focuses on what you usually do after creating an attribute, i.e., read/write values, reset data, move data between host/device, and copy from another attribute.
 To create or remove attributes, see [Managing Attributes](managing_attributes.md).

 An RXMesh attribute is defined by: